INTRODUCTION

 Jesus told the Jews, “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you.
 Whoever eats my flesh and drinks my blood has eternal life, and I will raise him on the last day” (Jn 6:53-54).
 That made little sense to the people.

 The listeners could not comprehend the teaching on consuming Jesus’ body and blood because he established the Holy Eucharist only later.
-The people were taking the message in a literal sense while Jesus was talking from a spiritual significance.
+The people were taking the message in a literal sense while Jesus was talking from a spiritual perspective.
 Jesus had a similar style of discourse with the Samaritan woman and Nicodemus.

 Many of Jesus’ followers said